“The measure of intelligence is the ability to change.”

 You can also contact Judy Ryan at 314.239.4727 or at firstname.lastname@example.org.

-As published in St. Louis Small Business Monthly, May 2014
+As published in my column The Extraordinary Workplace, St. Louis Small Business Monthly, May 2014